rehierl/node-tree-outliner/1-1-1-graph-theory/2-4-border-graphs.md

 * (/see/ "border graphs" in "node trees")

-The union `T` of the difference graph `(G \ S)` with the subtracted graph `S` is not necessarily equal to `G` (i.e. it may be, but it does not have to be).
-That is due to the required implicit removal of incident edges.
+The union `T` of the difference graph `(G \ S)` with the subtracted graph `S` may be (but does not have to be) equal to `G`.
+That is due to the implicit removal of incident edges.

 * `(G <=!=> T)`, where `T := ((G \ S) + S)`
 * `(T subgraph-of G)` is always true